How Companies are Attempting to Shore Up an Obvious Security Gap

 Face-to-face team collaboration isn’t always possible nowadays.
 It’s not out of the ordinary for team members to be working remotely in different parts of the country, if not the world.
 And that’s where document collaboration tools allow remote coworkers to simultaneously work on, view, and edit documents on a shared platform without relying on constant email exchanges.
 However, much like cloud file sharing tools, the benefits need to be contextualized by the risks.

 For one hour in 2017, a sophisticated and malicious phishing attack targeted users of the popular document collaboration solution, Google Docs.
 Although, Google was able to quickly address the breach and inform those affected by the attack, at least one million user email accounts and contact lists were exposed.

 Enterprise file sharing:

 Businesses of all types and sizes, including business-to-business (B2B), peer-to-business (P2B), business-to-peer (B2P), peer-to-peer (P2P), business-to-commerce (B2C), and commerce-to-business (C2B), need to share files of all types and sizes with customers and partners through complex modern ecosystems.
-Secure file sharing solutions allow these companies to control data while easily integrating with applications and enterprise solutions.
+Managed file transfer software solutions allow these companies to control data while easily integrating with applications and enterprise solutions.
 The best file sharing solution should also offer: